-The Series 2019 Bonds are being purchased by Citigroup Global Markets Inc., BofA Securities, Inc., Goldman Sachs & Co.
-LLC, KeyBanc Capital Markets Inc., PNC Capital Markets LLC, and U.S. Bancorp Investments, Inc. (collectively, the "Underwriters") pursuant to a Purchase Contract (the "Purchase Contract") between AMP and Citigroup Global Markets Inc., as representative of the Underwriters.
-The Purchase Contract sets forth the Underwriters' obligation to purchase the Series 2019 Bonds at a purchase price reflecting an aggregate underwriters' discount of \$1,433,779.24 from the initial public offering prices, or prices derived from the yields, on the inside cover of this Official Statement, subject to certain terms and conditions, including the approval of certain matters by counsel.
-The Purchase Contract provides that the Underwriters will purchase all of the Series 2019 Bonds if any are purchased.
+The Series 2020A Bonds are being purchased by Citigroup Global Markets Inc., RBC Capital Markets, LLC, Barclays Capital Inc. and J.P.
+Morgan Securities LLC (the "Underwriters") pursuant to a Purchase Contract (the "Purchase Contract") between AMP and Citigroup Global Markets Inc., as representative of the Underwriters.
+The Purchase Contract sets forth the Underwriters' obligation to purchase the Series 2020A Bonds at a purchase price reflecting an aggregate underwriters' discount of \$418,197.24 from the initial public offering prices derived from the yields or yields derived from the prices on the inside cover of this Official Statement, subject to certain terms and conditions, including the approval of certain matters by counsel.
+The Purchase Contract provides that the Underwriters will purchase all of the Series 2020A Bonds if any are purchased.